pmurena/team_of_six/README.md

 # Team of Six

-> *A secure, multi-tenant execution engine for AI-assisted software development.*
+*A secure, multi-tenant execution engine for AI-assisted software development.*

+> **A word of caution.** This is a thought experiment worked through to running
+> code.
+It has been used on several small private repositories and works there;
+> it has not been tested at scale.
+The premise is that governance rather than
+> prompting is the lever for LLM-assisted development on large codebases —
+> whether that holds beyond a few hundred lines is exactly the open question,
+> and I have not answered it.

 ---